NEW

 • pension insurance institutions, data service for professional pension institutions,

-• Clearing office of the tax office (ELSTAM reports and wage tax certificates),
+• clearing office of the tax office (ELSTAM reports and wage tax certificates),

 • offices to be able to guarantee claims from occupational pension schemes,